Don't insist schools to form fee regulation panel till Feb 20: HC to Delhi govt

 On February 1, the Delhi government issued a gazette notification to "smoothen" the implementation of the Delhi School Education (Transparency in Fixation and Regulation of Fees) Act after the Supreme Court raised questions over its new fee fixation law.

-According to the notification, every school was directed to constitute an SLFRC within 10 days of the publication of the order.
+According to the notification, every school was directed to constitute an SLFRC within 10 days of the order's publication.